ctuning/ck-mlperf/script/image-classification/README.md

 # Common scripts for benchmarking programs

-Common preprocessing and postprocessing scripts to be used in benchmarking programs such as `image-classification-tf-py`, `image-classification-tf-cpp`, `image-classification-tflite`, `mobilenets-armcl-opencl` (*TBD*).
+Common preprocessing and postprocessing scripts to be used in benchmarking programs such as `image-classification-tf-py`, `image-classification-tf-cpp`, `image-classification-tflite`, `image-classification-onnx`, `image-classification-armnn-tflite`, etc.

 A client program has to reference scripts in its meta in the section `run_time`, e.g.: